al-s/vungle-resources/English/AdobeAIR/AdobeAir-dev-guide-2.4.0.md

 }
 ```

-To reward the player for completing an incentivized view, you'll want to implement the AD_VIEWED event listener as described below.
+To reward the player for completing an incentivized view, you'll want to implement the `AD_FINISHED` event listener as described below.

 ### Add Event Listeners

-The Vungle Extension dispatches five events: VungleEvent.AD_PLAYABLE, VungleEvent.AD_STARTED, VungleEvent.AD_FINISHED, VungleEvent.AD_VIEWED and VungleEvent.AD_LOG.
+The Vungle Extension dispatches four events: `VungleEvent.AD_PLAYABLE`, `VungleEvent.AD_STARTED`, `VungleEvent.AD_FINISHED`, and `VungleEvent.AD_LOG`.

-1. The AD_PLAYABLE is dispatched when an ad is ready to play (on Android) or is cached (on iOS):
+1. The `AD_PLAYABLE` is dispatched when an ad is ready to play:

 ```as3
 Vungle.vungle.addEventListener(VungleEvent.AD_PLAYABLE, onAdPlayable);